Frequently Asked Questions

 - Berklee’s policy addresses incidents that occur off-campus and online.

-Berklee’s equity policy lists the following protected characteristics: age, ancestry, color, disability, gender, gender identity, genetic information, marital status, mental illness, military/veteran status, national origin/ethnicity, race, religion, sex, sexual orientation, transgender status, and any other characteristic protected by law, whether that characteristic is actual or perceived.
+Berklee’s equity policy lists the following protected characteristics: age, ancestry, disability, ethnicity/national origin, gender, gender identity/expression, genetic information, marital status, military/veteran status, pregnancy, race, religion, sex, sexual orientation, transgender status, and any other characteristic protected by law, whether that characteristic is actual or perceived.

 What are protected characteristics?